 The Philosophy Department at Tulane offers the following degrees and programs:

 We offer courses in ethics, political philosophy, ancient philosophy, modern philosophy, philosophy of mind, logic, metaphysics, philosophy of language, philosophy of science, aesthetics, and philosophy of religion.
-Our current courses can be found here and our course catalogue is here.
+Our current courses can be found on the Tulane Schedule of Classes website and our course catalogue is on the Philosophy Course Catalogue web page.
 Our PhD Program includes a Specialty Track in Moral Philosophy, and our Undergraduate Major includes specialty tracks in Law, Morality, and Society as well as in Language, Mind, and Knowledge.
 We are also affiliated with the Cognitive Studies Coordinate Major.

 The department specializes in contemporary and historical approaches to ethics and political philosophy, and has an exceptionally lively intellectual life in political philosophy and ethics.
 We have a specialty PhD track in Moral Philosophy.